sso66/eagletonlabs-browserify-node-js/src/data_io/buffer/README.md

 > While JavaScript may be extremely Unicode friendly, it is not very good at managing binary data.
 >
-> However the binary data is exremely useful when implementing some web application and services, such as:
+> However the binary data is exremely useful when implementing some web applications and services, such as:
   - Transferring compressed files
   - Generating dynamic images
   - Sending serialized binary data